-- A. The Program will select student(s) to be placed with the Agency for the social work field experience. - B. The Program will provide the Agency with information about the student, including his/her academic preparation, previous social work and other job experience and his/her career plans. - C. The Program will provide orientation for Agency Field Instructors and preplacement seminar for the students.
+- B. The Program will provide the Agency with information about the student, including his/her academic preparation, previous social work and other job experience and his/her career plans. - C. The Program will provide orientation for Agency Field Instructors and preplacement seminar for the students.
 This orientation will take place in early fall and spring of the effective school semester of this agreement for master's and undergraduate students. - D. Program students assigned to the Agency must agree to abide by the Code of Ethics of the National Association of Social Workers (NASW).
 The students further agree to hold all confidential information in trust and confidence in accordance with the Code of Ethics of the NASW. - E. Program students will purchase and maintain liability insurance throughout their experience.